În așteptare…

 Little by little, people began to follow him.
 Until an old man grabbed him by the arm and stopped him.
 “Where are you going?”, the old man asked him.
 “I don’t know,” replied the former poet.
 The old man then explained that anyone who ventured into the woods near their village without a goal was losing himself.
 But the former poet told him that although he doesn’t remember who he is or where he is going, he doesn’t feel lost at all.

 The old man asked him to stay at his hut until the next day.
 He gave him food, and the former poet ate, though he was not at all hungry.
-The old man told him that he himself had once, long ago, been in that wood, without any purpose, and that since then he had remained in the village, having become a different man, because he could not remember who he had been before his adventure in the woods.
+The old man told him that he himself had once, long ago, been in that forest, without any purpose, and that since then he had remained in the village, having become a different man, because he could not remember who he had been before his adventure in the woods.

 “There are others in the village just the same, and the rest were born here and know never to venture out into the woods unless they know what for.”
 The old man then told him that the next day he should set out to build a house in their village and stay there, for wherever else he went he would be lost forever and misunderstood by everyone.